 Cam – this is where the femoral head is not entirely round, and the edge of the head is therefore prominent.

-Pincer – this is where the edge of the hip socket develops spiky bits of bone (called osteophytes) that catch on the femoral head/neck, ie it makes the socket too deep.
+Pincer – this is where the edge of the hip socket catches on the femoral head/neck.

 A lot of the time, these two forms exist together.

 FAI may be without symptoms for a long time.
 After a while, it may cause pain and stiffness in the hip joint that is often felt in the front of the groin or at the top of the thigh.
 The condition can stop people fully bending their hips, and the pain may be particularly bad when the knee is brought up towards the chest and the hip is flexed, especially if the thigh is rolled inwards at the same time (flexion + internal rotation of the hip).
 Pain may worsen after prolonged sitting, running or jumping.

 If FAI is left untreated then it may potentially get worse with time, and the pinching of the edge of the hip may cause acetabular labral tears (tears of the rim of cartilage around the hip socket), and it is possible that with time one may subsequently begin to develop increasing arthritis in the hip joint.

 If the symptoms from FAI are mild, then conservative treatments may well suffice.
 These can include:-

 There is evidence that physiotherapy can provide good lasting outcomes.
 However, surgical intervention may provide better and longer-lasting outcomes.

 For cases where the severity of the symptoms justifies intervention, then surgical treatment options include:-

 - Intra-articular injection of the hip joint with cortisone/steroid (in theatre under X-ray control or using ultrasound guidance in the clinic or radiology department)